Royal Fleet Auxiliary: Amphibious warfare

-From 2025 the RFA is tasked with playing the lead role in providing amphibious shipping within the naval service, through its three dock landing ships (LSD).
+From 2025 the RFA has been tasked with playing the lead role in providing amphibious shipping within the naval service, through its three dock landing ships (LSD).
 Typically one Bay-class vessel has also been assigned as a permanent 'mothership' for Royal Navy mine countermeasures vessels in the Persian Gulf.
 However, crewing problems in the RFA have meant that the capacity to do this has eroded.
+Nevertheless, in early 2026 it was indicated that RFA Lyme Bay would again undertake that role.